nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

         curl -X POST https://cloud.example.com/login/v2/poll -d "token=mQUYQdffOSAMJYtm8pVpkOsVqXt5hglnuSpO5EMbgJMNEPFGaiDe8OUjvrJ2WcYcBSLgqynu9jaPFvZHMl83ybMvp6aDIDARjTFIBpRWod6p32fL9LIpIStvc6k8Wrs1"

+The token will be valid for 20 minutes.
 This will return a 404 until authentication is done.
 Once a 200 is returned it is another json object.

 .. code-block:: json